kaarthik108/snowdev/README.md

 - [x] Support for Streamlit
 - [x] AI interactions for embedding and suggestions
 - [ ] Use AI to modify existing code for optimization
+- [ ] AI to add the packages to toml file
 - [ ] Adding more granularity for AI commands
 - [ ] Support for snowflake Tasks

 ## Contributions